Sanyamj7/Thai-ocr-frontend/README.md

 # React-Tesseract-OCR
 A simple react JS implementation integration of Tessearct OCR using Tesseract JS.
 User uploads the image (JPG/ PNG) amy image file, And Text is parsed from it.
+Click to get the tutorial of the project.[here](https://main--serene-bublanina-534604.netlify.app/)
 ## Available Scripts

 In the project directory, you can run: